tochinicky/loadbalancer_nginx/README.md

     4. Save and Close the file by pressing `CTL + O`, then press the return key or Enter key, then press `CTL + X` to exit

-    5. Restart apache to load the new configuration using the command below:
+    5. Restart Apache to load the new configuration using the command below:

         `sudo systemctl restart apache2`

- ### Creating our new html file:
+ ### Creating our new HTML file:
     1. Open a new index.html file with the command below:

         `sudo nano index.html`

-    2. Before pasting the html file, get the public IP of your EC2 instance from AWS Management Console and replace the placeholder text for IP address in the html file.
+    2. Before pasting the HTML file, get the public IP of your EC2 instance from the AWS Management Console and replace the placeholder text for the IP address in the HTML file.

    ![Image](https://github.com/tochinicky/loadbalancer_nginx/assets/29289689/56d95f41-a622-4927-949f-756203ac0fe2)